 A few questions come to the surface.

-- One being if that is actually a requirement driven by customers.
+- One being if that is a requirement driven by customers.

 How HANA Lags

-IBM had something very similar to HANA all the way back in 2008.
+IBM had something very similar to HANA back in 2008.
 Therefore, SAP was not the first.
-SAP was the first to heavily market this capability.
+SAP was the first to market this capability heavily.